 Don’t be afraid to adapt

 Appealing to a local audience and getting them onside is half the battle.
-Get that right and you should be in a good position to grow your organisation’s market share.
+Get that right and you should be in a good position to grow your organization’s market share.

 For instance, electronics giant Best Buy developed a Spanish language version of their site to appeal to the Hispanic community.